 One of the most significant issues spouses argue about is the distribution of their assets and debts.
 Ohio has equitable distribution laws, meaning marital assets should be distributed fairly between spouses.

-While the default rule is an equal distribution, this does not necessarily mean that assets and debts will be distributed equally, but rather based on the case’s specific circumstances.
+While the default rule is equal distribution, this does not necessarily mean that assets and debts will be distributed equally; rather, they are distributed based on the case’s specific circumstances.

 Some factors that will be considered when dividing marital property and assets equitably include: